xaviervalarino/portfolio/src/case-studies/botanic.md

 - **10 end-users**\
 People who had previously sought or were seeking help

 Participants were recruited through various therapy groups, mailing lists and personal contacts.
 A survey form helped narrow the pool of participants.
-After each interview, participant was given a gift card as compensation.
+After each interview, participants was given a gift card as compensation.

 ---